nmccrea/sobot-rimulator/README.md

 Sobot Rimulator requires Python 3.
 Its main dependencies are [Gtk 3](https://www.gtk.org/) and [PyGObject 3](https://pygobject.readthedocs.io/en/latest/index.html), which are used for the UI.

 If you are using `pip` you will need to add Gtk3 to your environment separately since it is not a Python library.
-If you are using `conda` you can create a a new environment with everything you need like this:
+If you are using `conda` you can create a new environment with everything you need like this:

 ```
 conda create -n sobot-rimulator -c conda-forge python=3 gtk3 pygobject